Steps to getting married

 For some couples, it can help to create a more relaxed approach in the lead up to the big day, but many couples prefer to not to have a rehearsal, so all the feelings + emotions can experienced for the first time on the actual wedding day.

-I will also provide a Statutory Declaration of No Legal Impediment at this time.
+I will also provide a Statutory Declaration of No Legal Impediment at this time which you will need to sign in my presence.

 If you do not wish to have a rehearsal, I will contact you to arrange a final meeting in the week or two leading up to your wedding, in order to sign the Statutory Declaration and discuss any final details of the day.